 - Prevent fraud, waste, or abuse regarding project resources - Prevent material misstatement in the project funds - Ensure all expenditures are properly allocated - Ensure adequate separation of duties exists in the accounting of project funds.
 All purchase requisitions are reviewed for proper supporting documentation.
 The Facilities Director or appropriate District employee submits back up information to the business office to initiate a purchase requisition.
-The Facilities Director or appropriate District employee, and the Chief Business Official or appropriate designee verifies that the requested purchase is an allowable project cost in accordance with the ballot measure.
+The Facilities Director, Assistant Superintendent of Business Services, and Finance Director verifies that the requested purchase is an allowable project cost in accordance with the bond language.